CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 All voting at meetings shall be with a simple majority required for a resolution to be passed;
    #.
 Each voting member is entitled to one vote;
    #.
 Proxies shall be allowed in meetings;
    #.
-In the case of equality of voting the President shall have a casting vote;
+In the case of equality of voting, the Co-Presidents may a cast an extra vote.
+If this does not break the tie, the Treasurer may cast an extra vote to break the tie.
    #.
 Constitutional changes must be in the form of a motion on notice to an Annual or Extraordinary General Meeting;